skytap/course-manager-examples/script-templates/bash/README.md

 **Important**: To ensure that your scripts can be run both locally and in Skytap, please take note of the following:

 * While the Metadata Service can be accessed via several different URLs within Skytap, the Metadata Stub Service only supports `http://gw/skytap`.
 Please always access the Metadata Service via this URL for best compatibility.
 * If your code accesses to the Lab Control endpoint, note that the endpoint URL used by the Metadata Stub Service will use http, but in production, the Lab Control endpoint will use https.
-Your code should always retrieve the correct Lab Control endpoint from the Metadata Service as shown above, expect that it may use either HTTP or HTTPS, and function accordingly.
+Your code should always retrieve the Lab Control endpoint from the Metadata Service as shown above, expect that it may use either HTTP or HTTPS, and function accordingly.

 ## License